perpetuallyunlucky4/yummygpt/README.md

 For the 10 block model, I increased the context length and d_model to 512.
 While the stories are all terrible, you can see that the storyline is much more consistent in the last model than in the 2 block model.

-## Pre-Training, the Fineweb-edu dataset, and a conversational model
+### Pre-Training, the Fineweb-edu dataset, and a conversational model
 To load the dataset, I had to tweak the data loading process.
 Due to the model's large size, the text file is too big to be loaded at once, so I tokeize in chunks and write it into a .bin file full of tokens, and load it using np.memmap.

 Run load_fineweb.py to load the binary. load_TinyStories now also uses the same pipeline for consistency.

 Next, I needed to add conversational finetuning to the model, so load_ultrachat.py and load_axiom.py will load two datasets: ultrachat is from huggingface, and AXIOM is a test dataset I created myself.
 The formats are different, so I had to use different loaders.
 Also, the dataloaders for finetuning is different.
 The entire pipeline is changed to include the ends of conversations so that DataLoader2 only samples within conversations in training.
 Use DataLoader2 for finetuning -- read the comments in the code. load_axiom.py and load_ultrachat.py produces three files: inputs, targets, and indexes.
 Targets are inputs shifted by one, and indexes tell DataLoader2 where to sample within the dataset.
 Numpy memmaps are used for everything now because of the much larger datasets.
 More information on the data pipeline in appendix A.

-## Final models
+### Final models

-## Conclusions and next steps
+#### fineweb1024_1216_v1, 2, 3, 4

+#### ultrachat1024_1216_v41, 42

+#### axiom models

+### Improvements for the next iteration
+#### Rotatory Positional Encodings
+I've already started working, and I will definitely add it next time

+#### SwiGLU
+Honestly don't understand the logic behind this, but adding complexity to the model should really help

+#### RMSNorm
+Another thing I don't understand, but it seems cool and something else that can be easily and immediately implemented

+#### MOE (Mixture of Experts)
+The coolest one on the list, I will add it once I like the performance of the model on its own and when I get access to better computers probably

-# Appendix A -- The AXIOM dataset format
+## Appendix A -- The AXIOM dataset format
 The format I used for AXIOM is simple:
 ```
 USER